 Plants grown in iodine-rich soil are also good sources; however, this is not a reliable source of iodine since there is no way of knowing whether produce purchased in grocery stores is grown in iodine-rich soil.

-Iodized salt usually adds less than about 300 micrograms iodine daily to the diet.
+Iodized salt usually adds less than about 300 micrograms iodine a day.
 Most multivitamin mineral supplements contain 150 micrograms of iodine.
-With the safe upper limit of daily iodine intake for adults set at 1,100 micrograms by the IOM, it is unlikely to hit an excess amount when including a multivitamin and including natural sources of dietary iodine.
+With the safe upper limit of daily iodine intake for adults set at 1,100 micrograms by the IOM, it is unlikely to hit an excess amount when including a multivitamin and including natural sources of iodine in a healthy eating pattern.

-The trend of eating less table salt, dairy and bread has some experts concerned that iodine deficiency could be on the rise again.
-Eating a healthy, balanced diet that includes iodine-rich foods and iodized salt is key to good health.
+The trend of eating less iodized salt, dairy and fortified bread has some experts concerned that iodine deficiency could be on the rise again.
+Following a healthy, balanced eating plan that includes iodine-rich foods, and iodized salt in place of other types of salt, is key to good health.
 Prenatal vitamins containing iodine can help meet nutritional needs for pregnant and lactating mothers.